 “Rehabilitated building” means any residential or commercial building that undergoes alteration, renovation, rehabilitation, repair or maintenance that is subject to the rehabilitation subcode.

 Renewable Energy Certificate (REC): Represents and conveys the environmental, social and other non-power qualities of one megawatt-hour of renewable electricity generation and can be sold separately from the underlying physical electricity associated with a renewable-based generation source.

+Renewable Energy Certificate - Zero Energy Building (REC-ZEB) An energy-efficient building where, on a source energy basis, the actual annual non-renewable delivered energy is less than or equal to the on-site renewable exported energy plus acquired and retired Class I Renewable Energy Certificates (RECs), participation in an approved Community Solar project or renewable energy delivered as part of an approved Government Energy Aggregation as set forth at N.J.S.A 48:3- 92 (P.L.
+2003, c24).
+For the purpose of this section delivered electric energy shall not include the percentage of renewable energy as required by the Renewable Energy Portfolio Standards (RPS) as set forth at N.J.S.A.
+48:3-87 d (P.L.2018, c.
+17)"

 “Rehabilitated building” means any residential or commercial building that undergoes alteration, renovation, rehabilitation, repair or maintenance that is subject to the rehabilitation subcode.